saaguero/ckad-notes/README.md

 ```

 https://kubernetes.io/docs/concepts/storage/persistent-volumes/
-- Once bound, PersistentVolumeClaim binds are exclusive, regardless of how they were bound.
-A PVC to PV binding is a one-to-one mapping, using a ClaimRef which is a bi-directional binding between the PersistentVolume and the PersistentVolumeClaim.
+- Once bound, `PersistentVolumeClaim binds are exclusive`, regardless of how they were bound.
+A `PVC` to `PV` binding is a `one-to-one mapping`, using a `ClaimRef` which is a bi-directional binding between the PersistentVolume and the PersistentVolumeClaim.
 - Claims will remain unbound indefinitely if a matching volume does not exist.
 Claims will be bound as matching volumes become available.
 For example, a cluster provisioned with many 50Gi PVs would not match a PVC requesting 100Gi.
 The PVC can be bound when a 100Gi PV is added to the cluster.
 - If a user deletes a PVC in active use by a Pod, the PVC is not removed immediately.
 PVC removal is postponed until the PVC is no longer actively used by any Pods.
 Also, if an admin deletes a PV that is bound to a PVC, the PV is not removed immediately.
 PV removal is postponed until the PV is no longer bound to a PVC.
 - When a user is done with their volume, they can delete the PVC objects from the API that allows reclamation of the resource.
-The reclaim policy for a PersistentVolume tells the cluster what to do with the volume after it has been released of its claim.
+The `reclaim policy` for a `PersistentVolume` tells the cluster what to do with the volume after it has been released of its claim.
 Currently, volumes can either be:
     - `Retained`: allows for manual reclamation of the resource.
 You need to delete the PV, cleanup the data, create a new PV (or delete the associated storage asset like AWS EBS)
     - `Deleted`: removes both the PV from Kubernetes, as well as the associated storage asset in the external infrastructure, like AWS EBS.
     - `Recycled`: Deprecated, use dynamic provisioning instead.
 (Basic scrub: rm -rf /thevolume/*). only `NFS` and `HostPath` support recycling.